opascual/it-academy/README.md

 ## Level 3

 Inside nivell-3 folder we develop the final website with graphics and icons but using Grid layout.
 The layout will be responsive for Desktop, Tablet and Mobile.

+## PHP

+- `HelloWorld.php` is the classical introductory exercise.
+Just returns "Hello, World!".

+- `ReverseString.php` reverse a string.

+- `ResistorColor.php` look up the numerical value associated with a particular color band to list the different band colors.

+- `Hamming.php` calculates the Hamming Distance between two DNA strands.
+If we compare two strands of DNA and count the differences between them we can see how many mistakes occurred.
+This is known as the "Hamming Distance".

+- `Gigasecond.php` determine the date and time one gigasecond after a certain date.
+A gigasecond is one thousand million seconds.
+If you were born on `January 24th, 2015 at 22:00 (10:00:00pm)`, then you would be a gigasecond old on `October 2nd, 2046 at 23:46:40 (11:46:40pm)`.

+- `Tournament.php` talls the results of a small football competition.
+The outcome should be ordered by points, descending.
+In case of a tie, teams are ordered alphabetically.